-It’s currently achieving rock-star status with many people self-prescribing, due to persuasive marketing that focuses on its potent anti-inflammatory effects, mainly directed towards easing joint pain.
-In the nutrition world we also know – from preliminary research – of its ability to inhibit many cancer cells, but as inflammation is a major component of all chronic, degenerative health conditions, a natural anti-inflammatory, with no side effects has huge commercial potential.
+Turmeric is currently enjoying rock-star status with many competing supplement companies producing a deluge of persuasive marketing that highlights its potent anti-inflammatory effects, mainly directed towards easing joint pain.
+In the nutrition world we also know – from preliminary research – of its ability to inhibit all sorts of cancer cells, but with many chronic, degenerative health conditions having inflammation as a common denominator, a natural and effective anti-inflammatory – with no side effects – has huge commercial potential.
 So how reliable are these therapeutic claims?

-First and foremost it’s crucial to distinguish between basic TURMERIC (which is the yellow powder derived from grinding the Turmeric root), and CURCUMIN, the collective term for the Curcuminoid polyphenolic compounds that can be extracted from the Turmeric root.
+First and foremost it’s very important to distinguish between basic TURMERIC (which is a yellow spice/powder derived from grinding the Turmeric root), and CURCUMIN, which is the collective term for the Curcuminoid polyphenolic compounds that can be extracted from the Turmeric root.
 Because herein lies the truth – or otherwise – of the health claims.

-It is the Curcuminoid compounds that are the therapeutically active components, but they make up – by weight – less than 3% of the actual turmeric root, or turmeric powder.
-So you can see how frothy turmeric/golden lattés and the occasional Indian takeaway will not achieve the health claims being published by scientific studies that will have used highly concentrated extracts of curcuminoids.
-Nor will many of the cheaper Turmeric supplements that are hitching a ride on the popular bandwagon, but contain insignificant quantities of the crucial Curcuminoid extracts.
+It is the extracted Curcuminoid compounds that are the therapeutically active components, but they make up – by weight – less than 3% of the actual turmeric root, or turmeric powder.
+So you can see how frothy turmeric/golden lattés and the occasional Indian takeaway will not achieve the health claims being published by scientific studies that will have used highly concentrated extracts of the curcuminoid compounds.
+Likewise, many of the cheaper Turmeric supplements are simply hitching a ride on the popular bandwagon, but contain therapeutically insignificant quantities of the crucial Curcuminoid extracts.

-So if you have sourced a high quality supplement, with therapeutically sufficient quantities of Curcuminoid compounds, will the health claims stand up to scrutiny?
+So if you have sourced a high quality supplement, with therapeutically sufficient quantities of Curcuminoid compounds, will the health claims then stand up to scrutiny?
+The answer is – yes.

 A basic Pubmed search of the keyword CURCUMIN throws up over 20,000 papers!
-The scientific world is interested with good reason and studies are literally backing up what Asia and the natural health world have known for a long, long time.
+The scientific world is interested with good reason and studies are literally backing up what Asia and the natural health world have known for a long, long time, its rock star status is well founded.
 Research is progressing at speed with Pharmaceutical applications currently accounting for a whopping 50% of the current total industry demand.